peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 The actual porn addiction isn’t the main issue, simply acting as a wall in keeping our minds confused over the real problem – brainwashing.
 Don’t think the bad effects of internet porn are exaggerated however, if anything, they’re sadly understated.
 Occasionally, rumors circulate that the neural pathways created are there for life, with the right mix of chance and stimulus sending you down the life-ruining water slide again, but these are untrue.
 Our brains and bodies are miraculous machines, recovering within a matter of weeks.
 It’s never too late to stop!

 A quick browse of online communities will show you people of all ages rebooting their (and their partners) lives.
-As with anything humans do, some take it to the next level, practicing semen retention, Karezza and through differentiation of the sensory and propagative sides of sex, make their partners happier and more fulfilled than ever before.
+As with anything humans do, some take it to the next level, practicing semen retention, 'Karezza' and through differentiation of the sensory and propagative sides of sex, make their partners happier and more fulfilled than ever before.
 It may be a consolation to lifelong and heavy users that it’s just as easy for them to stop as casual users.
 The further it drags you down, the greater the relief.
 You can find the process of leaving enjoyable in the knowledge that such a posion has been removed from your life.

 ## Casual Users
 Casual users are a sad and pitiful example of somebody that most likely wants to leave the addiction.
 It is just that they are making excuses and are using other defense mechanisms to justify still being a user.